• Features

 It’s important that you secure your SMTP credentials to protect your emails from unauthorized access.

 Make sure that your SMTP password is complex and not reused across multiple services.
-Strong passwords include a mix of uppercase, lowercase, numbers, and special characters.
+Strong passwords include a combination of uppercase and lowercase letters, numbers, and special characters.

-Also, access to SMTP credentials should only be provided to trusted users or applications.
+Also, access to SMTP credentials should be restricted to trusted users or applications.
 Avoid sharing credentials publicly or via unsecured methods such as email or chat services.

 It’s also a good idea to periodically change your SMTP credentials to minimize risk.